15 Charming American Traditions The Rest Of The World Thinks Are Weird

 Football,Fans,Celebrating,The,Win,Of,Their,Team,At,A

 The concept of an entire weekend dedicated to welcoming back alumni, complete with football games, dances, and parades, is distinctly American.
 Many other countries find it strange that schools and communities put so much emphasis on this annual tradition of nostalgia.
 The selection of homecoming courts and kings and queens seems particularly outdated to international observers, who often compare it to medieval pageantry.
-The amount of time, money, and energy devoted to this celebration of school spirit and community tradition is hard for outsiders to comprehend.
+According to research from the American Educational Research Journal, homecoming fosters school spirit but also reinforces social hierarchies.
+The spectacle often overshadows its original purpose of reunion.

 8. Super Bowl Sunday